Knuckles-Team/servicenow-api/README.md

 This repository is actively maintained and will continue adding more API calls

-This repository is actively maintained - Contributions are welcome!
+Contributions are welcome!

 AI Skill Ready (**PEP8** Documented) - Assimilate the following package into your agent and begin using it!

 #### API Calls:
 - Table
+- Change Management
 - CI/CD
 - Import Sets
 - Incident